akouryy/standback/README.md

 [日本語版](spec.ja.md)

 ## Debug Mode
-Debug mode is turned on if:
+Debug mode is enabled if:
 * `-d` option is specified for ruby.
 * `-d` option is specified for standback.rb.
 * env variable `debug` or `DEBUG` exists.